OpenVidu/openvidu.io-docs/docs/openvidu-pro/reference-docs/REST-API-pro.md

 > **NOTES**
 >
 > This method will restart OpenVidu Server Pro with the new provided configuration parameters.
-The new values will be stored in disk in the configuration file, so you will be able to restart the host without losing your new configuration
+For those parameters for which no value has been provided, the previous existing will be used.
+The new applied values **will be stored in disk** in your configuration file, so you will be able to restart the host without losing your new configuration.

 ---